dCypherNx/meteomatics_hacs/README.md

 ## Features

-- Config flow that requests Meteomatics username, password, latitude, longitude, and update interval.
+- Simple configuration that only requires your Meteomatics username and password.
+The integration automatically uses the Home Assistant latitude and longitude.
-- Data is fetched through the official Meteomatics REST API using only endpoints available on the free plan.
+- Data is fetched through the official Meteomatics REST API using only endpoints available on the basic/free plan.
+- The hourly request includes the most verbose data set allowed by the plan, while the complementary daily request focuses on extremes and solar information, inferring other attributes when possible.
 - Provides a `weather` entity with:
   - Current conditions (temperature, humidity, pressure, wind speed/bearing and symbol-based condition).
   - Hourly forecast for the next 24 hours including precipitation, pressure, humidity and wind details.
-  - Daily forecast for the next 7 days including high/low temperatures, precipitation and wind information.
+  - Daily forecast for the next 7 days including high/low temperatures, precipitation, inferred precipitation totals and wind information.
-- Supports Home Assistant options flow to adjust the refresh interval (15–180 minutes).
+- Supports the Home Assistant options flow to update stored credentials at any time.

 ## Installation